AliJoziAryan/disaster-relief-optimization-MLCA/README.md

 MLCA: A metaheuristic inspired by football league championships, used to iteratively improve solutions.
 L-MLCA: A variant where the teams from different leagues compete in a single league.
 P-MLCA: A variant with a playoff system that involves direct elimination rounds for more efficient solution search.

+**Overview of the MLCA**
+The Multiple League Championship Algorithm (MLCA) is inspired by a championship-style competition.
+Here's a breakdown of the steps based on the paper:

+Initialization: Create a set of solutions, each represented as a team.
+These teams are then divided into multiple "national leagues."
+National League Competition: Within each league, teams compete against each other, and the best-performing teams are selected to move forward.
+Group Stage: After the national league phase, the top teams from each league move to the group stage.
+Playoff: The best teams from the group stage enter a playoff round to determine the champion.
+Iterate: After finding a champion, the algorithm returns the teams to the national league for the next iteration.